 A Year or Semester Abroad in Nanjing University will enhance your language Skills, increase your knowledge about Asian culture.
 Past participants also took part in Business Seminar and Networking events that exposed them to the Chinese way of doing business.
 There are class denominations for everyone whether you are looking to master Business Mandarin or starting from the scratch, there is enough support for you

-The Institute comprises the Department of Chinese Language, the Department of TCFL, the Institute of Chinese-Foreign Culture Comparison Studies, the Postgraduates Center and the Teaching Materials Center for TCFL.
+he Institute comprises the Department of Chinese Language, the Department of TCFL, the Institute of Chinese-Foreign Culture Comparison Studies, the Postgraduates Center and the Teaching Materials Center for TCFL.
 It has developed a comprehensive program on Chinese language and culture and offers short-term language training as well as degree programs.
 These features make Nanjing University one of the best sites for studying and acquiring Chinese language skills.
 Get history in perspective as the stories unfold.
 Stay in campus hostel paired with native Chinese young graduates who could speak English.
 Feel the cultural intensity through our study Abroad Program in China hosted at Nanjing University.

 Due to the volume of applications received on a daily basis, we have built a standard application procedure that all applications should go through.
 Due to the structured nature of this Program, we require that all applicants adhere to dates

-Step 1: Submit Application and Book Appointment
+Submit Application and Book Appointment

-Step 3: Approval and Admission
+Approval and Admission

-Step 4: Execution and Delivery
+Execution and Delivery

-University Mandarin Program Components
+Study Abroad Program Components

 Learn Mandarin with a university curriculum!
 Our University intensive Mandarin Program presents the best combination of components that maximize your resources and experience while on a Study abroad project in China.
-Speed up your mandarin skills with intensive Chinese language arrangements, and stay safe with our Insurance worth $100,000 health expenditure and emergency evacuation.
+Speed up your Mandarin skills with intensive Chinese language arrangements, and stay safe with our Insurance worth $100,000 health expenditure and emergency evacuation.

 Nanjing University Chinese Language Program